jstrassmayr/databricks_js_102/DLT - How, when, pros n cons.md

 - The pipeline needs high throughput and low latency.

 ## Disadvantages/Limitations
 - Certain transformations that depend on the entire history of the dataset (e.g. aggregations) may not be efficiently handled in a streaming context.
 But: DLT tries to solve this by keeping intermediate data in the background.
+See [this link](https://docs.databricks.com/en/delta-live-tables/transform.html#calculate-aggregates-efficiently).
+- Late arriving dimensions/Early arriving facts: With each pipeline update, new records from the stream are joined with the most current snapshot of the static dimension-table.
+If records are added or updated in the static dim-table after data from the streaming table has been processed, the resultant records are not recalculated unless a full refresh is performed.
+See [this example](https://docs.databricks.com/en/delta-live-tables/transform.html#stream-static-joins).

 # DLT Views
 - Records are processed every time the view is queried.
 Use views for intermediate transformations and data quality checks that should not be published to public datasets.
 But: They leverage caching algorithms to not always have to query the source.
 - Are similar to a temporary view in SQL
 - Allow you to name and reuse a given computation/transformation of a source
-- Are available from within a pipeline only and cannot be queried interactively after the pipeline

 ## Consider using a view to do the following:
 - Break a large or complex query that you want into easier-to-manage queries.
 - Validate intermediate results using expectations.
 - Reduce storage and compute costs for results you don’t need to persist.
 Because tables are materialized, they require additional computation and storage resources.

+## Disadvantages/Limitations
+- Are available from within a pipeline only and cannot be queried interactively after the pipeline

 # Pipelines